The Greenwich Summer Sessions have run for the past two years and will again take place this July as part of the build up to London 2012.

 Last summer’s event marked the beginning of a year-long countdown to the Games, and ticket holders enjoyed six days of concerts with various artists from the world of music taking to the stage.

-Ranging from soloists to orchestras, the Summer Sessions play host to a wide scope of performers, and many who are staying in top hotels in London for the Olympics may see this as a great opportunity to sample some of the culture available as part of their visit to the city.
+Ranging from soloists to orchestras, the Summer Sessions play host to a wide scope of performers, and many who are staying in hotels near Marble Arch for the Olympics may see this as a great opportunity to sample some of the culture available as part of their visit to the city.

 Britain’s capital has a vast array of entertainment on offer, and the event – taking place in the open air surroundings of the Old Royal Naval College – will give people the chance to enjoy the beauty of Greenwich Park while also experiencing some top acts as excitement grows around London in anticipation of the Games.